MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Sets a compliance setting file.

 ### [Set-CMComplianceSettingIisMetabase](Set-CMComplianceSettingIisMetabase.md)
-Sets a compliance setting iis metabase.
+Configure a compliance setting for the IIS metabase.

 ### [Set-CMComplianceSettingRegistryKey](Set-CMComplianceSettingRegistryKey.md)
 Sets a compliance setting registry key.